pryv/example-apps-web/collect-survey-data/README.md

-## Pryv collect survey data tutorial
+## Pryv collect survey data example

 Web app for creation & collection of answers using a simple form.